Yuriman123/furima-32392/README.md

 | item                | references | foreign_key: true |

 ### Association
-- has_one :user
+- belongs_to :user
-- has_one :item
+- belongs_to :item
-- has_one :mailingaddres
+- has_one :mailingaddress